mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 The last two are totally optional.
 The `inventory_version` variable is just a string used to uniquely identify your model run.
 And `speciation_version` variable is just to allow the user to identify what version of speciation they use, if they are running NetCDF files.
 Again, these are optional.

+If the diesel PM emissions are required in the output file, you will need to add the dpm variable.

+    dpm: DPM10
+         DPM25
+         DPM

 #### GSPRO / GSREF

 The GSPRO, GSREF, and molecular weight files included in the `[Output]` section are used to speciate the emissions that come from EMFAC and produce the model species that CMAQ needs.
 As speciation is a big topic in photochemical modeling, it was determined that ESTA should not create a new type of input file for the job.
 As such, the GSPRO / GSREF file types were taken from the US EPA's SMOKE v4 modeling system.